Do's and Don'ts on Intermittent Fasting for Women

 The Perfect Fast Tea by Kroma Wellness is crafted specifically to support you through a longer fast.
 With energizing ginger to help support digestive comfort, this delicious and light tea will make some of those long stretches of your fasting window just a little bit more delightful.

 Alternate-day fasting is different than the Eat-Stop-Eat approach in that you alternate fasting every other day of the week.
-While fasting, you refrain from eating or can keep a low-calorie intake.
+While fasting, you refrain from eating or keep a low-calorie intake.
 On non-fast days, you can eat as much and whatever you'd like.

 The 16/8 method is different than the previous approaches in that you are fasting across a daily, rather than weekly, scale.